WolfwithSword/Minibot_Antennae/README.md

 ## WiFi

 If you can't find the IP address, it will have the hostname configured as "name" in the "wifi" section of the configuration.
-By default, this will mean it has a hostname of `minibot_AT`
+By default, this will mean it has a hostname of `minibot_AT`, may work as `minibot_AT.local`.

+When in AP mode to setup a network connection, hostname should work but if not, the setup page usually will be available at `192.168.4.1` when connected to it.

 If setting up multiple, please change the hostname and maybe the password for security.